Grab your hat – we’re about to run through the best lavender fields around Australia!

-Found under a two-hour drive from both Brisbane and the Gold Coast tucked in Queensland’s Mount Alford, Kooroomba Vineyards and Lavender Farm is a unique destination to say the least.
-A hidden gem of the west, Karoomba is far for your typical lavender farm festivities.
+Found under a two-hour drive from both Brisbane and the Gold Coast – tucked in Queensland’s Mount Alford – Kooroomba Vineyards and Lavender Farm is a unique destination to say the least.
+A hidden gem of the west, Karoomba is far from your typical lavender farm festivities.
 Winner of the 2020 AGFG award; regardless of your reason to visit, Kooroomba Vineyards and Lavender Farm is bound to offer an experience like no other.
-With a chapel, gift shop, lavender farm, restaurant and six-hectare boutique vineyard on site, this is one lavender field you definitely want to add to your bucket list.
+With a chapel, gift shop, lavender farm, restaurant and a six-hectare boutique vineyard on site, this is one lavender field you definitely want to add to your bucket list.

 Pottique Lavender Farm